Tatoeba/tatoeba2/README.md

 - Install the requirements above.

 - Open a terminal.
 Windows users can run Git Bash (which comes with Git for Windows).
-In the terminal, clone Imouto’s repository and go inside by running the following commands:
+In the terminal, clone Imouto’s repository and go into the cloned directory by running the following commands:

 ```bash
 git clone https://github.com/Tatoeba/imouto